 Nursing care might include daily therapy, intravenous medicine, or even artificial respiration if necessary (for instance, a ventilator).
 Assisted living typically helps those who need assistance with everyday tasks.
 Most commonly, those who decide to live in an assisted living facility will require:

 A skilled nursing provider may serve as an interim solution before moving to an assisted living facility.
-Ask your doctor if skilled nursing is right for you.
+Ask your doctor if skilled nursing is proper for you.

 Personnel Accessible On-Site